microsoft/plm_subnetworks/README.md

-## Evaluating inverse subnetworks
+## Evaluating subnetworks

 ### MLM evaluation
-- To run inference with a trained inverse subnetwork, specify the run name, epoch to evaluate, category and suppression target.
+- To run inference with a trained subnetwork, specify the run name, epoch to evaluate, category and suppression target.
 - ```n_passes``` can be used to specify how many inference passes to run (in our paper we use 10).
 - ```--extend_val``` performs evaluation on the full dataset, the absence of this flag results in inference only on the validation data for each model.
-- You can pass ```--csv``` with the path to a csv of inverse subnetworks metadata to evaluate a set of models, such that you don't have to specify individual settings.
+- You can pass ```--csv``` with the path to a csv of subnetworks metadata to evaluate a set of models, such that you don't have to specify individual settings.
 See ```results/metadata.csv``` for an example.

 ```
-python seq_inference.py \
+python evaluation/plm_seq_inference.py \
     --run_name seq-suppression-class-1_11552001 \
     --epoch 02 \
     --category cath_class_code \